-U.S. Creates Multiple Border Barriers Against Migrants
+ICE Deporting Illegal Migrants to Home Countries — from Guatemala

-President Donald Trump’s border agencies are building multiple barriers to deter foreign migrants from paying smugglers and cartels to get them to the U.S. border.
+President Donald Trump’s border agencies are building de facto barriers for illegal immigration, even within nations such as Guatemala, to deter foreign migrants from paying smugglers and cartels to get them to the U.S. border.

 For example, U.S. officials have been deployed to Guatemala to block migrants from Honduras, according to a January 16 report from the Associated Press: